The drive-bys keep talking about Obama going to my hometown of Cape Girardeau, Missouri.

 They want us out of the Middle East.

-They are our biggest enemies, is this paper's theory.
+They are our biggest enemies is this paper's theory.

-I'm gonna have to go find that.
+I'm going to go find that.

 Hang on, just I'm glad you reminded me of that.